top of page

 CTR

-Currency Transaction Report or Cash Transaction Report - refer also to TTR.
-It is a report informing in-scope cash transactions
+Currency Transaction Report or Cash Transaction Report - also refer to TTR.

 DBG